learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PassportJS.md

 `done` is a callback function that is called to indicate whether the authentication was successful or not.

 In the above code, the body of the verify function is just an example of what the logic to verify the user's credentials might look like.
 Your actual code might vary based on the requirements of your application.

+### Other Strategies

+While local strategy is the most common strategy, there are over 500 other strategies that a developer could incorporate into their web application.
+If you want to read more about these other strategies and how you can use them then check out [this link](https://www.passportjs.org/concepts/authentication/strategies/).

 ## Sessions